JBA15/Data-Management-Lab-5/Lab 5.md

 ### Question 1

-We first compute the median admission grade conditioned both the *Target* variable and on the *Marital status* variable.
+We first compute the median admission grade conditioned both on the *Target* variable and on the *Marital status* variable.